CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/examples/kind_minimal_ds_local/README.md

 ### Deployment Time & Monitoring

 Depending on the resources of your machine, the deployment time can vary.
-In general, the deployment time is around **10 minutes** or more.
+In general, the deployment time is around **10 minutes**.

 This deployment have two phases: